futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-11-21-functional-graphs.markdown

 Not *that* elegant or modular isn't it?
 Also it is definitely **not** the most efficient implementation but I doubt that making it more efficient will fix the other concerns just mentioned.
-It probably is in some respect better than an imperative-style implementation - for example it makes the presence of state and side effects explicit and union types are handy - but one might argue that monadic code makes the algorithm even harder to follow.
+It probably is in some aspects better than an imperative-style implementation - for example state and side effects are now explicit and pattern matching makes the code a bit clearer - but one might argue that monadic code makes the algorithm even harder to follow.

-## Moving towards a functional solution
+## Towards a functional solution
 My [DuckDuckGo](http://duckduckgo.com/)-ing around pointed me at some point to the [Haskell wiki](https://wiki.haskell.org/Research_papers/Data_structures#Graphs) where a few links to research papers that approach graphs and graph